MichelleCoffey/the-other-hong-kong-2021/README.md

      To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use SSH, then click .
      To clone a repository using GitHub CLI, click Use GitHub CLI, then click .
   4. Open Terminal
-  5. Change the cirrent working directory to the location where you want the cloned directory.
+  5. Change the current working directory to the location where you want the cloned directory.
   6. TYpe git clone, and then paste the URL you copied eariler.
   7. Press Enter to create your local clone.

 #### Cloning a repository to GitHub Desktop.
-  1. On GitHub, naviagte to the main page of the repository.
+  1. On GitHub, navigate to the main page of the repository.
   2. Above the list of files, click Code.
   3. Click  Open with GitHub Desktop to clone and open the repository with GitHub Desktop.
   4. Follow the prompts in GitHub Desktop to complete.